LankyMoose/builderman/packages/lib/README.md

 - A string (executed directly), or
 - An object with:
   - `run`: the command to execute
+  - `dependencies`: optional array of tasks that this command depends on (see [Command-Level Dependencies](#command-level-dependencies))
-  - `readyWhen`: a predicate that marks the task as ready
+  - `readyWhen`: a predicate that marks the task as ready - useful for long-running processes that can allow dependents to start before they exit (e.g. a "watch" process)
   - `teardown`: cleanup logic to run after completion
   - `env`: environment variables specific to this command
   - `cache`: configuration for task-level caching (see [Caching](#caching))